EduardoAlcainBallesteros/PseudoCTImaging/README.md

 The code has been implemented in Visual Studio 2015 Community with Intel compiler 19.0 and CUDA 9.0.
-You can compile the code in linux with the following commands <br/>.
+You can compile the code in linux with the following commands. <br/>
+nvcc kernelPatchBasedCT.cu -o kernelPatchBasedCT -gencode=arch=compute_30,code=\"sm_30,compute_30\"  --machine 64 -I /usr/local/cuda-10.0/samples/common/inc/ --ptxas-options=-v <br/>
 CPU Parameters
 1. Data.mat Anatomy atlas I, \mathcal{A} =\{(\mathcal{I}^{i},L^{i})\}^n_{i=1}.
 Atlas dimension is inferred from the data
 2. Name for the mat file result